Patterns for Blockchain Data Migration: Preliminaries

-\textit{BC platform} is a distinct piece of software such as Bitcoin, Ethereum, and Hyperledger.
-An execution of such a platform with specific permission and configuration is referred to as a \textit{BC instance}.
-We consider scenarios where an application using on a BC instance, wants to either change the instance or the specific hardware it runs.
-The current BC instance is referred to as the \textit{source BC}, and the one resulting after the change is referred to as the \textit{target BC}.
-The source and target BCs could be the same or different instances with varying levels of permissions such as private, consortium, and public.
+\textit{Blockchain platform} is the software needed to operate a blockchain \cite{2019Xu}, such as the client software for Bitcoin, Ethereum, or Hyperledger.
+Execution of such platform software with a specific set of nodes, storage, permissions, and configurations is referred to as a \textit{blockchain instance}.
+We consider scenarios where an application using a blockchain instance should be either move to a different instance or hardware.
+The current blockchain instance is referred to as the \textit{source blockchain} and the one after the change is referred to as the \textit{target blockchain}.
+The source and target blockchains could be on the same or different instances with varying platforms and levels of permissions such as private, consortium, and public.

-Different terms such as migration, transfer, conversion, and moving refer to the processes of copying data from the source data store to the target.
-Here we define \textit{BC migration} as the process of recreating full or part of the accounts, states, TXs, SCs, and history on the target BC.
-Underneath this not only includes data transferring, but also distributed commutation, data exchange, and consensus across a large number of distributed nodes.
-We exclude BC reconfiguration and software upgrade scenarios where data remain backward compatible and within the same BC instance.
-For example, changing the consensus algorithm in Hyperledger Fabric while retaining the sate database \cite{Hyperledger19} and soft forks where old blocks are still valid under updated state transition rules.
-While we also consider migration as a one-way process with no return \cite{Morris12}, we consider the possibility of either continuing or decommissioning the source BC after the migration.
-This is necessary as a public BC may continue to operate even after one of the alt-coins coins move to its own BC instance \cite{Sedgwick19}, \cite{Qubicles19}.
+Different terms such as migration, transfer, conversion, moving, and replication refer to the processes of copying data from a source data store to the target.
+Moreover, blockchain-specific terminology such as mainnet migration/swap \cite{Arron19, Richard18}, token migration/swap \cite{Vechain18, Milano18}, DApp migration/swap, smart contract migration, bootstrapping \cite{Peter14, Garoffolo18}, hard spooning \cite{Bithereum18}, and teleportation \cite{Sigman} also refer to various forms of data copying within and across blockchains.
+Therefore, in this paper, we define \textit{blockchain data migration} as the process of recreating full or part of the accounts, states, transactions, smart contracts, and history on the target blockchain while adhering to the consistency, immutability, and transparency properties of blockchains.
+Underneath, this not only includes data transfer, but also distributed commutation, data exchange, and consensus across a large number of distributed nodes.